chaimeleon-eu/image_batch_non-imaging-aug/README.md

-# image_batch_privacypreserver
+# image_batch_non-imaging-aug

 ## Description
-A data synthesizer and a privacy analyzer of tabluar data.
+A data synthesizer for the data augmentation purpose of non-imaging tabular data.

 ## Usage
 Step 1.
 Git clone